Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Results

-The mass of the $^{70}$Se isotope has been previously measured both indirectly and directly.
+The mass of the nuclide $^{70}$Se has been previously measured both indirectly and directly.
 The direct measurements have been performed with time-of-flight (GANIL \cite{Lima2002,Chartier1998}), Penning traps (ISOLTRAP at ISOLDE/CERN \cite{Herfurth2011} and LEBIT at NSCL \cite{Savory2009}) and isochronous mass measurements (ESR at GSI \cite{Hausmann2001}).
-The AME16 \cite{Wang2017} mass value and uncertainty (1.6 keV) are based mainly on the results from ref. \cite{Savory2009}.
+The AME16 \cite{Wang2017} mass value and uncertainty (1.6 keV) are based mainly on the results from Ref. \cite{Savory2009}.
 The more recent Penning trap result is consistent with \cite{Savory2009} but with a larger uncertainty (17 keV) \cite{Herfurth2011}.
 The isochronous measurement result \cite{Hausmann2001} has a large uncertainty (70 keV) and deviates by 2$\sigma$ from the measurements with the Penning traps.
 The direct time-of-flight results are with even larger uncertainties, 130 keV \cite{Lima2002} and 460 keV \cite{Chartier1998}, and both are consistent with the Penning trap measurements.

-In this work we performed the first mass measurement of the $^{70}$Se isotope with a MR-TOF-MS. The total number of accumulated events is 485 with 2 different turn numbers (848 and 895) with a total TOF of about 21.9 and 23.1 ms, respectively.
+In this work we performed the first mass measurement of the nuclide $^{70}$Se with an MR-TOF-MS. The total number of accumulated events is 485 with 2 different turn numbers (848 and 895) with a total TOF of about 21.9 and 23.1 ms, respectively.

 In the data sets where the $^{70}$Se ion underwent 848 turns, an isobaric molecule $^{13}$C$^{19}$F$_3$ (A=70) undergoing also 848 turns (produced partially in the CSC and partially from the electron impact source in the MR-TOF-MS) was used as a calibrant.
 In the measurement with 895 turns the ion of interest performed a different number of turns than the calibrant.
 Therefore, an accurate multi-turn calibration was performed by the determination of the parameter $c$ (see Eq. \ref{eq:TOF_to_m}) using other singly charged species performing different turn numbers, namely: $^{12}$C$_{5} \! ^{1}$H$_{10}$ (A=70) performing 847 turns, $^{12}$C$_{5} \! ^{1}$H$_{9}$ (A=69) performing 853 turns and $^{14}$N$^{15}$N$^{40}$Ar (A=69) and $^{12}$C$^{19}$F$_3$ (A=69) performing 854 turns.